sid137/sinagen/README.md

 * Initializes a git repository in the app directory, and makes an initial commit of all the files, and creates a .gitignore

-* Runs a simple rspec test to make sure that the setup as gone properly, and that the app loads and runs on your system
+* Runs a simple rspec test, spec/setup_spec.rb, to make sure that the setup as gone properly, and that the app loads and runs on your system

 * runs 'bundle install' to install teh necessary gems and generate the